How to Prevent Abandoned Carts? Will a Coupon Discount Help?

 However, in other instances, shoppers leave their shopping baskets empty because of a frustrating online purchasing experience.
 It is possible to stop this kind of cart abandonment.
 You should keep the following measures in mind if you wish to make up for lost sales.

 Offer discounts or coupons as one of the finest strategies to recover from abandoned carts.
-It is a truth that customers add items to their shopping baskets with the purpose to purchase them before removing them for unknown reasons.
+It is true that customers add items to their shopping baskets with the purpose of purchasing them before removing them for unknown reasons.

 As a result, giving those customers discounts for their abandoned carts may encourage them to make a purchase.
 However, the consumer is equally happy to receive a customized offer for his preferred goods.